Sphincterotome vs Needle Knife – Choosing the Right ERCP Cutting Device

 Clinical Purpose

-Evolution of Adrenal Surgery
+Evolution of Bariatric Surgery

 Set Components and Functional Integration